Key information

 ♜ About us

-The centre has been refurbished since it became our home in 2016, with a lounge, coffee bar, and playing area.
-As it was built for the local community, it is ideal for chess players young and old.
+The centre has been refurbished since it became our home in 2016.
+As it was built for the local community, it suits chess players of all ages and backgrounds.

 Find us